tnightengale/dbt-activity-schema/README.md

 every website visit, did the customer order before the next visit. (generally used for event-based conversion)

-> **Note:** The appended activity will be added to the row of the final occurance of the
+> **Note:** The appended activity *will also be added to the row of the final occurrence of the
-> primary activity, even though it is not technically _in between_ another occurance of the
+> primary activity*, even though it is not technically _in between_ another occurrence of the
 > primary activity.
 The generated SQL for the dataset can be filtered further if
 > desired, to remove those rows.